Australian rules football: Scoring

-A goal, worth 6 points, is scored when the football is propelled through the goal posts at any height (including above the height of the posts) by way of a kick from the attacking team.
-It may fly through "on the full" (without touching the ground) or bounce through, but must not have been touched, on the way, by any player from either team or a goalpost.
-A goal cannot be scored from the foot of an opposition (defending) player.
+There are two types of scoring shots in Australian football: goals and behinds.
+A goal is worth six points, and is scored when the football is propelled between the goal posts and across the goal line at any height by way of a kick from the attacking team.
+It may touch the ground, but must not have been touched by any player from either team or a goalpost prior to crossing the goal line.